Aaron Bateman

 Weapons in Space: Technology, Politics, and the Rise and Fall of the Strategic Defense Initiative (MIT Press, 2024)

-Peer Reviewed Articles (selected)
+Books Peer Reviewed Articles (selected)

-“The Weakest Link: The Vulnerability of U.S. and Allied Global Information Networks during the Cold War,” Journal of Strategic Studies (2024), https://www.tandfonline.com/doi/full/10.1080/01402390.2024.2360724
+“The Weakest Link: The Vulnerability of U.S. and Allied Global Information Networks in the Nuclear Age,” Journal of Strategic Studies (2024), https://www.tandfonline.com/doi/full/10.1080/01402390.2024.2360724

-“Information security in the space age: Britain’s Skynet satellite communications program and the evolution of modern command and control networks,” Journal of Strategic Studies (2024), https://www.tandfonline.com/doi/full/10.1080/01402390.2023.2265072
+“Information Security in the Space Age: Britain’s Skynet Satellite Communications Program and the Evolution of Modern Command and Control Networks,” Journal of Strategic Studies (2024), https://www.tandfonline.com/doi/full/10.1080/01402390.2023.2265072

 “Secret Partners: The National Reconnaissance Office and the Intelligence-Industrial-Academic Complex,” Intelligence and National Security (2023), https://www.tandfonline.com/doi/abs/10.1080/02684527.2023.2219013